microsoft/react-native-dualscreen/README.md

 # React Native dual-screen
 This repo contains Microsoft's offerings to streamline [dual-screen](https://docs.microsoft.com/en-us/dual-screen/) cross-platform development using React Native.
-The modules in the repo are targeting Android.
+The modules in the repo will work on any platform, but only Android actually has a dual screen device (Duo).

 ### Repo status
 See below.
 We currently have two npm packages for dual screen devices.